hsanchez/hsanchez.github.io/index.md

 Hi, I'm **Huascar** (pronounced wäs-kär), a PhD candidate in the [Department of Computer Science at UC Santa Cruz](http://cs.soe.ucsc.edu/), working with [Jim Whitehead](http://users.soe.ucsc.edu/~ejw/) at the Software Introspection Lab.

 My primary research interests are in software engineering; specifically, my work focuses on building intuitive tools around **code foraging** for increasing programmer productivity and quickly solving problems that might otherwise take days to work out.
-My research is interdisciplinary and combines aspects of *software engineering*, *crowdsourcing*, *information retrieval*, and *source code curation*.
+My research is interdisciplinary and combines aspects of *software engineering*, *human computer interaction*, *crowdsourcing*, *information retrieval*, and *source code curation*.

 If you want to get in touch, send an [email](mailto:hsanchez@cs.ucsc.edu).